Corporate Governance

 Capital structure

-The company's share capital is fully paid up and amounts to CHF 3,142,856.
-It consists of 6,285,712 registered shares with a nominal value of CHF 0.50 each.
+The company's share capital is fully paid up and equates to CHF 3 142 856.
+It is divided into 6 285 712 registered shares with a nominal value of CHF 0.50 each.

-• Authorized and conditional capital in particular
+• Authorised and conditional share capital

 • Changes in capital